High Testosterone Symptoms and PCOS Title

 Manage Insulin Resistance

-As you may know, 80% of women with PCOS have insulin resistance.
+As you may know, around 70% of women with PCOS have insulin resistance.
 You’re probably wondering what that could possibly do to our testosterone levels.
-Well, high insulin levels triggers high testosterone in the ovaries, which leads to PCOS symptoms like infertility, irregular periods, weight gain, ovarian cysts…the list goes on.
+Well, high insulin levels triggers high testosterone in the ovaries, which leads to PCOS symptoms like infertility, menstrual irregularities, weight gain, ovarian cysts…the list goes on.

 Our blood sugar has more of an impact on our health than you think.
 If you’re looking to reduce your testosterone levels, you have to first make sure your insulin resistance is under control.
-Try taking ovasitol to help support your blood sugar, along with PCOS friendly diet and lifestyle changes.
+Try taking Inositol 40:1 to help support your blood sugar, along with PCOS-friendly diet and lifestyle changes.

 Anti-Inflammatory Gluten- and Dairy-Free Diet

 The things we eat have a huge impact on how we feel.
-If you have PCOS and high testosterone, I recommend considering a gluten and dairy free diet.
+If you have PCOS and elevated testosterone, I recommend considering a gluten- and dairy-free diet.
 It can help reduce androgen (testosterone) levels, increase insulin sensitivity, and make you feel like yourself again.

-Did you know that dairy has shown to increase androgen levels?
-This can be devastating for PCOS women who already have high androgen levels and struggle with symptoms like cystic acne and hair loss.
+Did you know that dairy has been shown to increase androgen levels?
+This can be devastating for Cysters who already have high androgen levels and struggle with symptoms like cystic acne and hair loss.
 You can learn more about going gluten and dairy free in this post, download The Cysterhood app for recipes, workouts, and access to our community!

 Slow-Weighted, Low-Impact Exercises

-Some intense exercises can increase testosterone levels and leave you feeling fatigued and anxious.
+Some intense exercises can increase testosterone levels in women, leaving you feeling fatigued and anxious.
 But, the right exercises can lower androgen levels and make you feel energized instead of depleted.
 I always recommend opting for workouts like yoga, pilates, light cardio, slow-weighted exercises, and walking.

 You can learn more about PCOS exercise here.
 And, don’t forget to download The Cysterhood app for workouts curated especially for Cysters like us!